unoplatform/uno/doc/articles/features/working-with-codespaces.md

    > Failure to make both ports public will prevent the app from starting properly.
 1. Codespaces will suggest to open a new browser window or as a preview window

-You can now use C# Hot Reload and XAML HotReload to develop your application.
+You can now use C# Hot Reload and XAML Hot Reload to develop your application.

 See [the VS Code Getting started](../get-started-vscode.md) documentation for additional details about developing with VS Code.